 With a vision to create a new Nightingale building, Breathe purchased the site across the street from The Commons in 2014.
 They then raised investor funds from leading Melbourne architects Architecture Architecture, Austin Maynard Architects, Clare Cousins Architects, MRTN Architects, Six Degrees Architects and Wolveridge Architects along with 17 other impact investors.

 Like its precursor, Nightingale 1 went on to receive a National Architecture Award for Housing and a National Architecture Award for Sustainability.
-It also won the Melbourne Prize.
+It was the first residential building to win the Melbourne Prize.

-Although the motivation of the company had always been to design ‘for people, not profit’, the board opted for a social enterprise structure over a not-for-profit, understanding that this would be more compelling to much-needed project investors — although the company would ultimately gain not-for-profit status in 2021.
+Although the motivation of the company had always been to design ‘for people, not profit’, the board opted for a social enterprise structure over a not-for-profit, understanding that this would be more compelling to much-needed project investors.

 We have come a long way since Nightingale Housing formed in 2016, with hundreds of current and future Nightingale residents joining our growing community in Melbourne, as well as in regional Victoria, Adelaide, Sydney and Perth.